VoltDB/meshmonitor/README.md

 ```

 The meshmonitor processes can be killed and restarted and the mesh will heal.
 If a node goes down it is forgotten and
 does not have to ever be restarted - the mesh keeps working.
-Adding new node can be done at any point in time by
+Adding a new node can be done at any time by
-pointing new meshmonitor process at on of the exiting nodes.
+pointing a new meshmonitor process at one of the existing nodes.

-NOTE: The IP passed to Meshmonitor at startup is treated differently - meshmonitor will always try to reconnect to it.
+NOTE: The IP passed to meshmonitor at startup is treated differently - meshmonitor will always try to reconnect to it.

 ## Openmetrics / Prometheus

-Meshmonitor starts a simple web server on port 12223 that exposes Prometheus compatible metrics under /metrics endpoint.
+Meshmonitor starts a simple web server on port 12223 that exposes Prometheus compatible metrics at the /metrics endpoint.
-It can be further configured to bind to non default network interface using `-m` option.
+Optionally, it can be configured to bind to a non-default network interface using the `-m` option.

-This functionality can be disabled using `-d` option.
+The /metrics endpoint can be disabled using the `-d` option.

-### List of metrics
+### List of Metrics

 Each metric contains two basic labels:

-- `host_name` - the IP address of the host meshmonitor is running on.
+- `host_name` - the IP address of the host that meshmonitor is running on.
 This is the address passed to the `--bind`
   or `-b` option.
-- `remote_host_name` - the IP address of the host meshmonitor is communicating with.
-It's defined by address passed to
+- `remote_host_name` - the IP address of the remote node that meshmonitor is communicating with.
+It's defined by the address passed to
   the `--bind` or `-b` option of the meshmonitor process running on the remote end.

-Metrics contain three histograms for each host in the mesh and are encoded according
+Metrics contain three histograms for each host in the mesh and are encoded in
-to [Prometheus format](https://prometheus.io/docs/instrumenting/exposition_formats/).
+[Prometheus format](https://prometheus.io/docs/instrumenting/exposition_formats/).
 This means that each histogram is
 defined by multiple metrics like `meshmonitor_receive_seconds_sum`, `..._count`, `..._bucket{}`.

 Monitoring systems and their frontends like Grafana or Datadog know how to interpret histograms and will typically hide
-individual metrics that define buckets and just expose a general histogram metrics derived from them.
+individual metrics that define buckets and just expose a general histogram derived from them.
 These would
-typically look like below:
+typically look like the following:

 | Histogram | Metric as seen in Datadog/Grafana | Description                                                                                                                  |
 |-----------|-----------------------------------|------------------------------------------------------------------------------------------------------------------------------|